 - Can you be depended upon in critical situations and follow work through to completion?

 - How do you cope with working under pressure?

 - What drives you to want the job and why do you want to work for this organisation in particular?

 - How do you structure your day’s work?

-- How did you handle sudden unplanned work or crisis?
+- How do you handle sudden unplanned work or crisis?